pivot-access-ltd/bma-offline-docs/src/how-to-use-availability-zones-5152.md

 You can find more theory about availability zones [elsewhere in this documentation set](/t/about-networking/6680#heading--about-availability-zones).

 [tabs]
+[tab version="v3.4 Snap,v3.4 Packages" view="UI"]
+<a href="#heading--list-zones"><h2 id="heading--list-zones">How to list availability zones</h2></a>

+To see a list of availability zones, select *AZs* from the top tab bar.

+<a href="#heading--add-a-zone"><h2 id="heading--add-a-zone">How to add an availability zone</h2></a>

+To create a zone:

+1. Select *AZs*.

+2. Select *Add AZ*.

+3. Enter a *Name* for the zone.

+4. Optionally enter a *Description* for the zone.

+5. Select *Add AZ* to register your changes.

+<a href="#heading--edit-a-zone"><h2 id="heading--edit-a-zone">How to edit an existing availability zone</h2></a>

+To edit a zone:

+1. Select *AZs*.

+2. Select an AZ by clicking on its name.

+3. Select *Edit* on the far right.

+4. Update the *Name* for the zone, if desired.

+5. Optionally update the *Description* for the zone, if desired.

+6. Select *Update AZ* to register your changes.

+<a href="#heading--delete-a-zone"><h2 id="heading--delete-a-zone">How to delete an existing availability zone</h2></a>

+To delete a zone:

+1. Select *AZs*.

+2. Select an AZ by clicking on its name.

+3. Select *Delete AZ* in the top right corner.

+4. Update the *Name* for the zone, if desired.

+5. Confirm by selecting the red *Delete AZ* button which appears.
+Once you make this selection, the AZ will be deleted and no undo is possible.

+<a href="#heading--assign-a-node-to-a-zone"><h2 id="heading--assign-a-node-to-a-zone">How to assign a machine to an availability zone</h2></a>

+To assign a machine to a zone:

+1. Select *Machines*.

+2. Select one or more machines by clicking their checkboxes.

+3. Select *Categorise >> Set zone**.

+4. In the popup dialogue, choose the *Zone* from the dropdown.

+5. Select *Set zone for machine* to register your changes.

+<a href="#heading--allocate-a-node-in-a-zone"><h2 id="heading--allocate-a-node-in-a-zone">How to allocate a machine in a particular zone</h2></a>

+Allocating a machine in a particular zone can only be done via the MAAS CLI.
+[/tab]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
 <a href="#heading--list-zones"><h2 id="heading--list-zones">How to list availability zones</h2></a>